-There was initally speculation after the murders as to whether this was another Jake Lingle situation.
-Lingle was a Chicago Tribune reporter shot down in broad daylight gagland style on June 9, 1930.
+There was initially speculation after the murders as to whether this was another Jake Lingle situation.
+Lingle was a Chicago Tribune reporter shot down in broad daylight gangland style on June 9, 1930.
 It later came out that Lingle had been working with the Al Capone of Chicago.

 McAfee had an alibi for the time of the murder.
 Because of course he did.
 He was at the Hall of Justice at the time.
 Of course he was.
 He was dismissed as a suspect.

 Albert Marco’s name cropped up as police sought to question “June Taylor,” described as “hotel owner” and a “sweetheart” of Marco’s who had visited him in prison shortly after the murders.
 Marco, now prisoner #46930, issued denials that he’d had anything to do with it, as if he was capable of masterminding a hit on his onetime sponsor from San Quentin.
 Marco himself had been called the “Capone of Los Angeles” during his trials; though he did have a similar physique, he was no Al Capone.